 In addition to each college advisor and academic advisors, RHS offers enhanced advising geared towards the parts of a student’s application not focused on academics.

 Community and regional connections allow us to assist students to find meaningful job shadowing experiences while jumping through the administrative hoops created by HIPAA, OSHA and other governing rules.
-Pharmacy/Optometry students can spend up to three semesters doing internships in corporate big-box offices, independent retail, and medical or hospital based pharmacy/optometry.
-Dental students can spend time assisting chair side at the Cedar City Community Clinic or with private dentists, including specialists.
-Medical students have a wide variety of primary care and specialty care options.
+Pharmacy/Optometry students can spend up to three semesters doing internships in corporate big-box offices, independent retail, and medical or hospital-based pharmacy/optometry.
+Dental students can spend time assisting chairside at the Cedar City Community Clinic or with private dentists, including specialists.
+Medical students have a wide variety of primary care and speciality care options.

 Many opportunities for leadership are offered throughout the program.
 Opportunities exist within student club, which was recently named the DSU 2017 club of the year!

 Independent research is required and/or preferred for most graduate health care programs.
-RHS provides presentations about finding research projects, connection with faculty-led projects, information about off-campus research project and some supervision for in-house research projects done through the Utah Center for Rural Health.
+RHS provides presentations about finding research projects, connection with faculty-led projects, information about the off-campus research projects and some supervision for in-house research projects done through the Utah Center for Rural Health.

-A library with test preparation materials, career planning books, and application helps are available in our office.
+A library with test preparation materials, career planning books, and application help are available in our office.
 Use of these materials can save students hundreds of dollars when purchasing materials to prepare for the MCAT/DAT/PCAT/OAT.

 Each student is assigned to a senior level scholar who is in the application phase.
 This relationship allows a one-on-one connection where individual questions can be discussed.

-Each semester Rural Health Scholars students are provided a full tutoring list with contacts of DSU students who have excelled in pre-health courses.
+Each semester Rural Health Scholars students are provided with a full tutoring list with contacts of DSU students who have excelled in pre-health courses.
 This tutoring is provided in a one-on-one environment to facilitate deep learning and individualized attention.

-We keep an on-going list of medical and non-medical community service activities, including hospitals, care centers, clinics and many other options.
-Also we work directly with AmeriCorps, an organization that provides scholarships to students engaged in their community.
+We keep an on-going list of medical and non-medical community service activities, including hospitals, care centres, clinics and many other options.
+Also, we work directly with AmeriCorps, an organization that provides scholarships to students engaged in their community.
 More information regarding AmeriCorps.

 Cultural Immersion Experiences